 - Departmental firewalls: IP ranges

-If you wish to let VPN users access campus systems that are protected by a departmental firewall, configure your firewall to permit access from computers in the 18.104.22.168/22 range.
+If you wish to let VPN users access campus systems that are protected by a departmental firewall, configure your firewall to permit access from computers in the IP Range listed here.

 (If you control printer access by IP address, make sure to update your printers as well.)

 If you manage a network that's located outside campus IP space, computers on that network will need specific ports opened in order to be able to maintain a connection with the VPN server and claim an on-campus identity.
 For more information about the ports involved, see Firewall Ports Used for VPN Connections.